 Reading continues to be a priority as children transition into Key Stage 1.
 Our Early Years teacher liaises closely with our Year 1 teacher to ensure continuity and consistency across the phases.

-Teachers in Year 1 and Year 2 continue to use the book band system and track children's reading to ensure that they are making progress.
+Teachers in Year 1 and Year 2 use a book band system to track children's reading to ensure that they are making progress.
+Reading books are matched closely to children's phonic ability.
 All children are read with by their class teacher at least once a week.

 Children who are reading at a level below what is expected for their age are read with more frequently.
-We have volunteers in school who read with children throughout the week to give them additional practise.
+We have volunteers in school who read with children throughout the week to give them additional practise where possible.

 Opportunities for cross-curricular reading are taken where appropriate, especially in history and geography where children are supported to conduct research about their topics.

 Reading in Lower Key Stage 2 is still tracked using the book banded system.
 Teachers decide when children are ready to become 'free readers'.
-When they are free readers, children are permitted to bring books from home into the classroom to enjoy as well as borrowing books from the classroom shelves.
+When they are free readers, children are permitted to bring books from home into the classroom to enjoy as well as borrowing books from the classroom shelves and library.

 Cross-curricular reading is encouraged and children are supported to conduct their own research using books about their topic.
 Children are also taught to use internet sources to find out about different topics.